foks20/react-button-component/README.md

-# react-button-component
+# react-components

-This project demonstrates how to create reusable card components in React using Vite.
-Each card displays an image, a name, and a description.
+This project demonstrates how to create reusable components in React using Vite.
+Each cardcomponent displays an image, a name, and a description.

 ## Requirements